Norwayne Special Services

 Education including any special services is first and foremost about the teaching and learning of children.
 Norwayne Local Schools is committed to the idea that all students have access and opportunity to the district's learning experiences by providing quality programs.
 Approximately 10.83% of our students are identified as having special needs.
 The Department of Special Services exists to provide services to students who need support accommodations and modifications which may be provided by classroom teachers, intervention specialists, small group instructors, paraprofessionals, and/or related service providers.
 Services are discussed by team members and determined by the students needs during team meetings.
 We believe in having open lines of communication (via face to face, phone, email, etc..) as we understand the general idea of special education is sometimes viewed as confusing and filled with legal terms that are unknown to parents.
 TOGETHER we can ensure our students receive the best education possible during their schooling.

-Each year school districts throughout Ohio participate in an effort to identify, locate and evaluate children from birth through 21 years of age who may have disabilities.
+In accordance with rule 3301-51-03 of the Operating Standards for Ohio's Schools Serving Children with Disabilities, Norwayne Local Schools and other school districts throughout Ohio participate in an effort to identify, locate and evaluate children from birth through 21 years of age who may have disabilities.
 Disability (descriptions), in this instance, means such conditions as hearing impairments, visual impairments, speech or language impairments, specific learning disabilities, emotionally disturbed, multiple disabilities, intellectually disabled, other health impairments, physical impairments, Autism, traumatic brain disorder, and developmental delays (ages birth to 3 only).

 Individuals may contact local schools districts about children who may have a disability and may be eligible for special education services.
 Parents or guardians may not be aware their child has a disability or that there are programs and services available.
 Districts have information available about special education policies and procedures.
 If you know a child who may have one or more of the above suspected disabilities, including preschool age children, please contact the the Special Services Office at (330) 435-6383 x 10103.